kennyfraser/wp-sync-test/_pages/auto-command-line.md

 ---
 The automated command line installation method provides a guided installation of DCOS Enterprise Edition using the recommended defaults.

+This installation method uses a bootstrap node to administer the DCOS installation across your cluster.
+The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DCOS installation.

 To use the automated command-line installation method:

 *   Cluster nodes must be network accessible from the bootstrap node